goofolph/dailyprogrammer/README.md

-# dailyprogrammer
-Doing near daily programming challenges.
+Some solutions to daily programming challenges from [/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/)